npavkovic/svgs-to-icons/README.md

 - You don’t want to install a JavaScript component library just to render icons.
 - You don’t want to download an icon font.
 - You’re looking for a solution that integrates seamlessly with vanilla HTML and CSS.
-- You want to be able to use the icons inline with text and colorize them.
+- You want to be able to use colorized icons in line with text.

 ## What svgs-to-icons Does

-svgs-to-icons takes a folder of SVGs and generates:
+`svgs-to-icons` takes a folder of SVGs and generates:

 - **Optimized SVG files** with consistent, class-safe names
 - **CSS classes** that render those icons using `-webkit-mask-image`, allowing them to be colorized with `currentColor`
 - **Two versions of the CSS:**
   - **Embedded**: SVGs are inlined using `data:` URIs
   - **File-referenced**: SVGs are linked via `url("icon.svg")`
-- **Bundled and per-icon CSS files** for both modes
 - **Demo HTML pages** for each version so you can preview the output

 This gives you a modern, minimal, and scalable icon system that can be used in any HTML or CSS setup — no JS required.

-## How to Use This
+## How to Use svgs-to-icons

 ### 0. Installation